-I’ve always felt that object have a life of their own and this feeling is something I’m trying to capture in my work.
+It’s my experience that objects have a life of their own and this feeling is something I’m trying to capture in my work.

-I’m originally from London and grew up in an eclectic household, my father was an Irish musicologist and my mother is a Jewish emigre, originally from Austria.
-Both my parents shared a love for design and encouraged me and my three brothers to stretch our creativity even as young children.
+I’m originally from London and grew up in an eclectic household full of music, art and books.
+My father was an Irish musicologist and my mother is an Austrian/Jewish emigre.
+Both my parents encouraged me and my 3 brothers to stretch our own creativity even as young children.

-I started my career at Virgin Records where I did a long stint on the label side as a product manager working on numerous artists and marketing campaigns.
-I loved the work and the creativity but wanted to expand my world and decided to go to college and study ceramics at London’s Camberwell School of Art.
-A couple of years after graduating, I decided to move to NYC and worked as a prop stylist on numerous magazines and a couple of independent films.
-My design background really informed my styling work while also pushing me to expand my knowledge and interests in different areas of design.
+I left school at 17 and started working for Virgin Records where I did a long stint on the label side as a product manager working on numerous artists and marketing campaigns.
+I loved the work and learnt so much while I was there but wanted to expand my world and decided to go to college and do a BA in ceramics at London’s Camberwell School of Art.
+A couple of years after graduating, I moved to NYC and worked as a prop stylist on numerous magazines and a couple of independent films.
+My design background really informed my styling work while also pushed me to expand my knowledge and interests in different areas of design.